 There’s a lot of talk about storytelling in digital marketing, but that doesn’t necessarily mean copy.
-Sarah Hoag tells stories through images.
+Sarah Hoag tells stories through marketing imagery.

 For businesses, she says pictures can even be better than words for demonstrating what you do in an engaging way and telling a story about you and the experience of working with you.
 She says, “It’s about creating an emotional connection that can make clients fall in love with your brand.”

-So it’s probably natural that she also specializes in images that show the emotional connections within families.
+So it’s probably natural that she also specializes in marketing imagery that show the emotional connections within families.
 Sarah is a deep thinker, not just about the power of images, but about branding and client relationships.

 Hosted by Dustin Trout